chloejones9464/whats-on/README.md

 #### Summernote W3C Validator
 Minor HTML validation warnings may appear due to the django-summernote editor's rendering behavior.
 These are frontend-only and do not impact site performance or user experience.

+#### Log in/Sign up button
+This was a little bit of a pain in the bottom.
+I ran the code through the WAVE site(to test accessibility) and the button came up as a contrast error.
+I had fixed these and made it so that the error have gone and the contrast was just right!

 ## Deployment

 #### Creating Repository on GitHub